Have a Scottish Hogmanay on Islay

 Toasting the bells with an Islay whisky

 In Scotland, we like to raise a glass at midnight on Hogmanay.
 We call this a “toast to the bells”, and here on Islay, there is no better way to welcome a new year than with a dram of warming Islay whisky.
-Whisky is our national drink, and the unique smoky, peaty whisky from Islay is a well-loved new year’s tipple.
+Whisky is our national drink, and the unique smoky, peaty whisky from Islay is a well-loved New Year’s tipple.

 A glass of whisky and plate of shortbread on a tartan tablecloth